 The FCC will develop and publish, on its website, system of records notices for any additional FTB programs established by statute.

 Records Estimate

-The estimated number of records is subject to the number of individuals who apply for FTB program services, and, in the case of Lifeline, who recertify eligibility for Lifeline program services.
+The estimated number of records is subject to the number of individuals who apply for FTB program services.